Certification Standards for Audiology

 If I have more questions or need help, is there anyone I can talk with?

 Yes, there is assistance available.
-You can contact the ASHA Action Center at 800-498-2071 if you have general questions about the certification process.
-For specific information regarding your file, please contact your Certification Case Manager who has access to the materials you have submitted.
-The phone number for your Case Manager also appears on information you are sent when you submit your application for certification.
+Consult the Audiology Certification Handbook [PDF] or contact the ASHA Action Center at 800-498-2071 if you have general questions about the certification process.
+For specific information regarding your file, please contact your certification manager who has access to the materials you have submitted.
+The phone number for your certification manager also appears within the information you receive after submitting your application for certification.